-Samsung exec says Galaxy S 4 shipments have surpassed 6 million unitsAlex Wagner - Deputy Managing Editor, News Desk
+Samsung exec says Galaxy S 4 shipments have surpassed 6 million unitsAlex Wagner - Editorial Director of News and Content

 We all know by now that Samsung isn't afraid to disclose shipment numbers for its flagship hardware, having done so in the past for the first three Galaxy S models as well as the two Galaxy Notes.
 It should come as no surprise, then, that a Samsung executive recently talked up shipment numbers for the company's newest flagship smartphone, the Galaxy S 4.